 Do you ever struggle to prepare food that meets everyone’s likes and dislikes?
-Family meal preparation is an exercise in compromise, at least it is in this house.
+Family meal preparation is an exercise in compromise, at least in this house.
 Nobody is particularly fussy, but everyone has their favourite ingredients, and those that they don’t like so much.
 Creating meals that balance everyone’s preferences can be difficult.

 I hoped that this gnocchi and tomato soup would a) be super-delicious, and b) have enough carb-less food in it that wasn’t gnocchi, such that DH would be happy to eat a big bowl of it and leave the table feeling full.
-I also had to bear in mind that Kipper, who really isn’t a fussy eater, doesn’t like tomatoes!
+I also had to bear in mind that my daughter Kipper, who really isn’t a fussy eater, doesn’t like tomatoes.
 Everyone’s allowed one food they dislike, right?!

-I find soup quite filling anyway, but to further bolster the meal for DH, I roasted diced aubergines to make crispy and delicious croutons.
+I find soup quite filling anyway, but to further bolster the meal for DH, I roasted diced aubergines (eggplant) to make crispy and delicious croutons.
 We piled them on top of the soup and they added a rich flavour as well as looking lovely and helping to fill our tummies.